 Sustainability is the potential for long-term (intergenerational) maintenance of wellbeing.
 Holistic sustainability involves consumption (behaviours), technology and population numbers.
 This holistic approach ensures that improvements in behaviours and technology are not undermined by population growth, or vice-versa.

 See 'Closing the sustainability loop' by party founder William Bourke: CLICK HERE

 In terms of numbers, current rapid population growth policies of successive Liberal/National and Labor/Greens federal governments have Australia on track to grow from 19 million people in 2000 to over 40 million by 2050...

 It doesn't stop there...
 It then grows to 80-100 million by 2100!

 Here is an excellent short video from Canadians for a Sustainable Society, whose society faces the same extreme population growth challenges we do:

-Sustainable Australia advocates for a significant reduction in population growth and a target of around 26 million by 2050.
+Sustainable Australia advocates for Australia to reduce population pressures and introduce a target of around 26-30 million by 2050.
 We also have a broad range of policies to concurrently address technology and consumption.

-Sustainable Australia is registered with the NSW Department of Fair Trading.
-Our constitution is modelled on the Department's model constitution.
+Sustainable Australia is organised on a national basis and registered (as an incorporated association) with the NSW Department of Fair Trading and ASIC.
+Our constitution is based on the Department's model constitution.